-Introduction

-What is the purpose of this document?
+O1 Introduction What is the purpose of this document?

-- 1.1 In July 2017 the Council published a Consultation Draft Local Plan for community engagement as part of the process of reviewing the Local Plan for the County.
-At that time, although the announcement had been made by the Ministry of Defence (MoD) that St. George's would close in 2021, there was no certainty about the nature, timing or quantum of development proposed for this site.
+- 1.1 In July 2017 Rutland County Council published a Consultation Draft Local Plan for community engagement as part of the process of reviewing the Local Plan for the County.
+At that time, although an announcement had been made by the Ministry of Defence (MoD) indicating that St. George's Barracks (St George's) would close in 2021, there was no certainty about the nature, timing or quantum of development proposed for this site.
 It was felt at the time that there was insufficient evidence available to enable detailed consideration of St. George's within the Local Plan.
-A number of responses to the Consultation Draft Local Plan highlighted that it would be highly desirable if the Local Plan could articulate more in relation to the potential of this site. - 1.2 Since then, the Council has reached an agreement with the Ministry of Defence through a Memorandum of Understanding (MoU) to examine the scope for the potential development of the St. George's Barracks site.
-An initial high level masterplan has been prepared to provide an overview of the constraints and opportunities for this brownfield site.
+A number of responses to the Consultation Draft Local Plan highlighted that it would be highly desirable if the Local Plan could articulate more in relation to the potential of this site. - 1.2 Since then, the Council has established an agreement with the Ministry of Defence through a Memorandum of Understanding (MoU) to examine the scope for the potential development of the St. George's Barracks site.
+An initial High-Level Masterplan has been prepared to provide an overview of the constraints and opportunities for this brownfield site.
 The initial masterplan provides a preliminary overview of the potential scale, nature and timing of development.
-The initial masterplan was the subject of public consultation during May and June 2017 and revisions will be made to it as a result of that consultation. - 1.3 As this matter has progressed significantly since the 2017 Consultation Draft Local Plan the Council has decided that it would be better to consider the redevelopment potential of St George's through the Local Plan and therefore a further round of public consultation is being undertaken before producing the Local Plan.
+The initial masterplan was the subject of informal public consultation during May and June 2017 and revisions will be made to it as a result of that consultation. - 1.3 As this matter has progressed significantly since the 2017 Consultation Draft Local Plan was first put forward, there is a need to consider the redevelopment potential of St George's through the Local Plan.
+A further round of public consultation is therefore being undertaken before producing the revised Local Plan.
 This consultation relates specifically to the implications of the potential redevelopment of St. George's on the relevant policies and proposals set out in the 2017 Consultation Draft Local Plan (2017).
-Rutland County Council is seeking views on the implications of potential development of the St. George's Barracks site (St. George's) for the new Rutland Local Plan.
-Comments are therefore welcomed on the specific issues set out in this consultation document.
+Rutland County Council is seeking views on the implications of potential development of the St. George's site for the new Rutland Local Plan.
+Comments are therefore welcomed on the specific issues set out within this consultation document.